 Here is how to sew lingerie elastic using both a serger and a sewing machine.
 This is a quick and easy method if you have a serger machine.
 It is the same as above except you use the serger for the first line of stitching and the sewing machine for the final stitching.

 - Place the elastic on the right side of the fabric.
 Make sure the picot edge is pointing inwards like in the first photo above.

 - Use your serger to attach the elastic instead of a zig-zag stitch.
 Pull carefully on the elastic and stitch it in place.
 While you are stitching make sure the serger blade does not cut into your elastic.

 - Turn the elastic and the fabric to the wrong side.

 - Use your sewing machine and the zigzag setting to stitch down the elastic on the right side.
 Remember to pull and ease the elastic as you sew.

 How to Sew Lingerie Elastic Shortcut Method

-Use a sewing machine prepare for this quick method.
+Use a sewing machine to prepare for this quick method:

 - Prepare everything as you have done for the previous methods.

 - Sew the elastic onto the right side of the fabric with the picot edge facing outwards as you sew.
 (Previous methods had it facing inwards.
 The elastic picot edge faces outwards in this instance because you are not going to turn it over.
 It will remain on the right side of the fabric.)